LeSuisse/vault-gpg-plugin/README.md

 ### Decrypt data

 This endpoint decrypts the provided ciphertext using the named GPG key.
-For now, message's signature is not verified.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |